nengoxx/ai-stuff/README.md

 For reference on the best models for a given task there are several leaderboards around, some of them on the site itself, that said the leaderboards should be seen strictly as a reference due to the complexity of the models and the technology itself.

-**[Image Generation]**
+## Image Generation

 * [Stability.ai](https://Stability.ai)‘s stable diffusion:
-    * Popular base model for image generation, a lot of models are built from it.
+    * Popular base model for image generation, it’s fast and resource friendly and a lot of models are built from it.
 Default size is 512x512.
     * Supported resolutions: Anything below 768 pixels.
     * [https://stability.ai/stable-image](https://stability.ai/stable-image)
     * [https://github.com/Stability-AI/StableDiffusion](https://github.com/Stability-AI/StableDiffusion)